VKCOM/kphp/docs/kphp-server/kphp-as-backend/web-server.md

 ```

 Typically, you'd launch *N* workers on a production server, where *N* is a bit smaller than the number of CPU cores.
 Check option `--workers-num/-f`.
 For development, 2 workers are enough.
-If you don't specify `-f` at all, the master process would handle all requests, but remember, that they are blocking.

 When the server is launched from **root**, it switches to the user *kitten*, as working from root is a bad practice.
 You can override it by `./server -u {username}` or even allow working from root by `./server -u root`